 - Conditions that keep your blood from clotting normally, like sickle cell disease and polycythemia

-Ocular migraine symptoms usually go away on their own within 30 minutes, so most people don't need treatment for them.
+The visual portion of an ocular migraine typically lasts less than 60 minutes, so most people don't need treatment.
 It's best to stop what you're doing and rest your eyes until your vision goes back to normal.
 If you have a headache, take a pain reliever that your doctor recommends.

-If you get vision loss in one eye only, it could be due to a serious condition that isn't related to migraine.
-Visit your doctor right away for prompt treatment or go to the emergency room.
+If you have vision loss in one eye only, it could be due to a serious condition that isn't related to migraine.
+Get medical help right away.

 There's been little research on the best way to treat or prevent ocular migraine.
 Your doctor may recommend one or more drugs: